 We will send you a Letter of Agreement providing you with an offer.
 You accept the offer by signing and returning the Letter of Agreement to us by the date stipulated in the Letter of Agreement.
-We consider the Agreement to be executed from the date the grant agreement has been signed by both parties.
+The agreement is not considered to be executed until both you and the Commonwealth have signed the agreement.